 - if the problem is likely to be temporary

-Dietitians have an important role in helping you with diet problems.
+Dietitians play an essential role in helping you with diet problems.
 Most cancer hospitals have dietitians.
 They have the training and skills to look after people with cancer.
 They can answer your questions and help you deal with any problems you have with eating.

 They can suggest specific meals, snacks, and food.
-They can also advise on how you can prepare food to help you eat.
+They can also tell you how to prepare food to help you eat.
 For example, a pureed diet may help if you are having problems swallowing.

 Your dietitian can also plan a special diet to make sure you get all the calories and nutrients you need.

 They may suggest special drinks that can replace a meal if you can't face eating.
 You can buy the drinks from a chemist, or they are available on prescription.
 There are many other types of nutritional supplements.
 They can help to boost your intake of nutrients.
 Your dietitian can tell you more about these.

 Your dietitian will see you regularly if you have a more severe problem and need drip or tube feeds.